-Post-drilling evaluation (KRTA, 1986) concluded that neutral chloride fluids permeate the reservoir, but acidic components from a magmatic source introduced into the postulated upflow region poses a major obstacle to development.
-Moreover, appropriately high temperatures at exploitable depths appear to be confined to a small area, i.e., less than 15 km.
-Although the resource was judged to have potential for a moderate size development, strategies for which were recommended.
+Post-drilling evaluation (KRTA, 1986) concluded that neutral chloride fluids permeate the reservoir, but acidic components from a magmatic source introduced into the postulated up-flow region pose a major obstacle to development.
+Moreover, appropriately high temperatures at exploitable depths appear to be confined to a small area, i.e., less than 15 km2.
+Even so, the resource was judged to have potential for a moderate-size development, strategies for which were recommended.